Lewy Body Dementia (LBD)

 Wide range of attention swings.
 These include bouts of drowsiness, prolonged periods of blank stares, long daytime naps, or jumbled speech.

-Various kinds of hallucinations, including visual, audio, scent, and/or feel.
+Various kinds of hallucinations, including visual, audio, scent, and/or touch.

 High Sensitivity to Medication